jorge30fm/e-commerce-backend-/README.md

 ## Description

-This appo is the backed for an ecommerce site for an internet retail company.
+This app is the backed for an ecommerce site for an internet retail company.
 The backend contains a database containing product information for the retail company.

 ## Installation